About this Pathway

 - Status: Be a Permanent Resident or Convention Refugee1

-- Academic: Letter explaining the circumstances that have prevented you from providing final, official transcripts
+- Academic: Letter explaining the circumstances that have prevented you from providing final, official transcripts for a direct application to undergraduate studies

 - Language: Meet current University of Toronto English Language Requirements